fooltowise/fooltowise.github.io/_posts/2019-12-04-What-is-Financial-Independence.markdown

 ---

-As every journey starts somewhere, mine began when I discovered the concept of Financial Independence (See [About]({{site.baseurl}}/about.html)).
+As every journey starts somewhere, mine began when I discovered the concept of **Financial Independence** (See [About]({{site.baseurl}}/about.html)).
 As such, this is the perfect topic to kickstart this website!
 What is Financial Independence?
 How do we define it?
 How to reach it?
 How long does it take?

 **Follow me down the rabbit hole.**

 Let's go with a broad definition:
->Financial Independence is about accumulating enough wealth to live without having to work for money anymore.
-Your assets generate enough cash to cover your expenses.
+> **Financial Independence is about accumulating enough wealth to live without having to work for money anymore.
+Your assets generate enough cash to cover your expenses.**

 That's it.
 If you have assets generating an income superior to your expenses, you are financially independent!

-Now it can come with all sorts of flavors...
+Now it can come with all sorts of flavours...
 Some will want to be wealthy enough to afford to pay all their luxuries.
 Others will be happy with cash flows covering only their basic needs (housing, health, food and transportation).
-Most flavors are between these two broad categories.
+Most variations are between these two broad categories.
 (Side Note: Financial Independence is often abbreviated FI).

-Although the concept has been there for a long time, it really took off around 2010 when blogs such as  [Mr Money Mustache](https://www.mrmoneymustache.com/) or [Early Retirement Extreme](http://earlyretirementextreme.com/) started documenting how to reach financial independence.
+Although the concept has been there for a long time, it really took off around 2010 when blogs such as  **[Mr Money Mustache]**(https://www.mrmoneymustache.com/) or **[Early Retirement Extreme]**(http://earlyretirementextreme.com/) started documenting how to reach financial independence.
 What made people really interested in the topic was that often these bloggers had reached FI *in a dozen of years or less*.

-In Switzerland (my home country), the two most famous blogs on the subject are the [Mustachian Post](https://www.mustachianpost.com/) and [Retire in Progress](https://retireinprogress.com/).
+In Switzerland (my home country), the two most famous blogs on the subject are the **[Mustachian Post]**(https://www.mustachianpost.com/) and **[Retire in Progress]**(https://retireinprogress.com/).
 Go visit them if you are interested on the subject!